michelebusta/MCW-Microservices-Architecture/HOL/Hands-on lab step-by-step - Microservices architecture - Developer edition.md

     ![In the Swagger endpoint window, Orders is circled.
 Below Orders, /api/orders method is circled.
 While the other methods have Get buttons next to them, the /api/orders method has a Post button next to it.](images/Labs/image93.png "Swagger Endpoint Window")

 4. POST an order to the Contoso Events application.
-Copy this order request JSON below into the order value box, and select Try it out.
+Copy the order request JSON below into the order value box, and select Try it out.

     ```
         {